The Minnesota Historical Society is dedicated to the stewardship of the Washburn-Crosby A Mill Complex and its long-term preservation.

 In 2016, MNHS commissioned MacDonald and Mack Architects to complete a Historic Structure Report for the Washburn-Crosby A Mill Complex to study and document the history of the complex, survey and evaluate the physical condition of the complex, define preservation objectives and recommend remedial work, and develop construction cost estimates and prioritize remedial work.

 One of the major recommendations of the report was to address the deteriorating walls of the Charles H. Bell Ruin Courtyard, part of what was the Washburn A Mill.
 In 2016 and 2017 Advanced Masonry Restoration completed work on the west and north courtyard walls, with architectural services by MacDonald & Mack Architects.
-Work included the removal of deteriorated mortar and failed and crumbling stone, all still a side effect of the fire that ravaged the Mill in 1991.
+Work included the removal of deteriorated mortar and failed and crumbling stone, all still a side effect of the fire that ravaged the mill in 1991.
 The team installed new mortar in an effort to keep moisture out and stabilize the stone in place.
 They fabricated and installed new capstones to tie the wall together and keep moisture from further infiltrating the wall.
-They also removed portions of the walls were no longer stable; this was the best course of action for the overall health of the structure as efforts to stabilize them would have been too intrusive.
+They also removed portions of the walls that were no longer stable; this was the best course of action for the overall health of the structure as efforts to stabilize them would have been too intrusive.
 This critical asset preservation work will continue.

 Washburn Crosby Elevator No. 1